 • Shtayyeh demands an “independent sovereign state with Jerusalem as its capital.”
 But the Palestinians have repeatedly turned down offers providing for this.

 The notion that the settlements are a main obstacle to peace between Israelis and Palestinians is a non-starter.
-First, the Arabs consistently refused to consider peace with the Israelis prior to the initiation of the settlements enterprise which took place only after the culmination of the 1967 War.
+First, the Arab world consistently refused to consider peace with the Israelis prior to the initiation of the settlements enterprise which took place only after the 1967 War.
 Second, these settlements have never constituted more than only six percent of the total land mass of the entire West Bank.

 • Shtayyeh demands a “settlement for the Palestinian refugee problem.”
 Here’s the reality: The Palestinians insist that Israel must accept a “right of return” (that does not exist in international law) for millions of Arabs (nearly all of whom have never lived in Israel) which would inevitably result in the Jewish state becoming not viable.
 Furthermore, the actual refugee situation is – 850,000 Jews were expelled from their Arab dominant countries following the rebirth of the state of Israel; roughly 600,000-700,000 Palestinians fled their homes during the Arab-Israeli war.
 The Jews are not invoking a “right of return.”
 So there seems to be a trade-off here.